djacquel/pygmeeweb.com/_posts/2013-08-22-playing-with-github-pages-and-jekyll.markdown

 {% include _links_library.markdown %}
 Installing and using Jekyll in five minutes.

-I've just reinstalled my Ubuntu so also I need to reinstall [Github pages][ghpages].
-Let's go !
+As I'm often installing Ubuntu boxes, I needed a quick reminder to setup jekyll.
+This is how to get Jekyll running for [Github pages][ghpages] in five minutes.

 ## Installing ruby and gems